shseok/webGL-explain-project/README.md

+CC-NC-BY Hyeonseok Shin

 # From tutorial1 To simple mouse drag

 2021-1, Computer Graphics (F030-1, Prof. Hwanyong Lee)\
 201823779 software Hyeonseok Shin

 ## It consists of a total of 6 steps from step 1 of the tutorial, and finally teaches how to transform the camera by dragging with the mouse.

-*Every steps has the codes of it, output result, and some gif files that help students to understand it well.*
+_Every steps has the codes of it, output result, and some gif files that help students to understand it well._

 ## Tutrial 1.
 A simple thing we can do is draw a simple triangles